 - Muscle and joint injuries

-Always see a doctor as soon as possible after any accident.
+Always see a doctor as soon as possible after an accident.
 Many injuries can grow worse over time, and the sooner you seek treatment, the better your chance for a full recovery.

 Georgia is known as a “fault state” for purposes of car accidents.
-This simply means that the driver who is at fault must pay ALL of the costs and damages for everyone involved.
-This rule does not change because the motorist was uninsured or underinsured—they are still liable.
+This simply means that the driver who is at fault must pay the costs and damages for everyone involved.
+This rule does not change because the motorist was uninsured or underinsured – they are still liable.
 Common types of costs and damages include:

 - Medical expenses